 - Authorised financial service institutions, such as banks and building societies.

 - Businesses undertaking verification services.

 - Businesses undertaking reviews of the accuracy of our information.

 We may disclose your Personal Data to third-parties (outside of Affiniti Finance Limited) if, but only when, we have a legal basis to do.
-Such recipients include, but are not limited to: legal counsel, solicitors/barristers/experts/foreign law firms whom may be instructed on your behalf; Affiniti Finance Limited’s insurance brokers and underwriters; Affiniti Finance Limited’s bank, auditors and accountants; Affiniti Finance Limited’s outsourced IT providers and other suppliers; HMRC; the Solicitors Regulation Authority; the Law Society; the Home Office and Passport Services.
+Such recipients include, but are not limited to: legal counsel, solicitors/barristers/experts/foreign law firms whom may be instructed on your behalf; Affiniti Finance Limited’s insurance brokers and underwriters; Affiniti Finance Limited’s bank, auditors and accountants; Affiniti Finance Limited’s outsourced IT providers and other suppliers; HMRC; the Solicitors Regulation Authority; the Law Society; the Financial Conduct Authority; the Information Commissioner’s Officer the Home Office and Passport Services.

 WHERE WILL MY PERSONAL DATA BE PROCESSED?

 As a data controller, Affiniti Finance Limited will retain all your information inside the European Economic Area (EEA).
 In circumstances where Affiniti Finance Limited may transfer your data to a third party, we will seek to ensure that the third party processes your data inside the EEA, or has been allocated an “adequacy” rating by the European Commission.